-Really any small to medium tank is suitable for an undergravel filter, even if it’s just one of multiple filter systems you use.
+Really any small to medium tank is suitable for a UGF, even if it’s just one of multiple filter systems you use.
 If you have a very large tank, a UGF is not going to be enough on its own, and you might have difficulty finding one to fit, anyway.
 If that’s the case, you may be a candidate for a DIY version.
 (See below to learn more.)

-If you were planning to use sand as substrate, an undergravel filter isn’t for you.
+If you were planning to use sand as substrate, a UGF isn’t for you.
 You have to use coarse gravel with a UGF to prevent the substrate from being drawn through the filter.

 And, as mentioned in the cons in the previous section, fish that like to dig (like loaches) are not suited for a tank with a UGF.
 Fish that burrow create channels through the gravel and will disrupt the even flow of water, thus hindering the filtration process.

 Are They Good for Planted Tanks?

 Many aquarists love to incorporate live plants in their tanks.
 As mentioned earlier, plants and traditional UGFs don’t always get along.
 Their roots can clog the intakes, and the flowing water may cause fluctuations in oxygen levels that they don’t like.

 What about a non-traditional UGF?
 If you love plants, consider a reverse undergravel filter.
 It is not difficult to set up a system in which the water is pushed through the plate instead of drawn in.
 This brings fresh, clean, oxygenated water down to the very tips of your plants roots.